-A few weapons are fairly random in their accuracy and require you to roll the Scatter dice to determine where they land.
-The Scatter dice is marked on four sides with an arrow, and on two sides with a special 'Hit' symbol.
-Simply roll the Scatter dice near the target point, the arrow shows in which direction the shot has deviated.
-Also note that there is a small arrow on the Hit side to determine the direction.
+A few weapons are fairly random in their accuracy and requir G you to roll the Scatter dice to determine where they land.
+The Scatter dice is marked on four sides with an arrow, and on tw SI sides with a special 'Hit' symbol.
+Simply roll the Scatter dice ner he the target point, the arrow shows in which direction the shot ha C deviated.
+Also note that there is a small arrow on the Hit side 1 D determine the direction. at pl